SeloSlav/tindermation/README.md

 ## Setup Instructions

-I would begin by installing <a href="https://www.google.cz/search?q=cygwin+latest+installation&rlz=1C1CHBD_enCZ733CZ733&oq=cygwin+latest+installation&aqs=chrome..69i57j0l5.2824j0j7&sourceid=chrome&ie=UTF-8">Cygwin</a> if you are a Windows user in order to quickly download the required dependencies.
+If you are a Windows users, I would begin by installing <a href="https://www.google.cz/search?q=cygwin+latest+installation&rlz=1C1CHBD_enCZ733CZ733&oq=cygwin+latest+installation&aqs=chrome..69i57j0l5.2824j0j7&sourceid=chrome&ie=UTF-8">Cygwin</a>.
+This will allow you to quickly install the required dependencies.
 Make sure to include ``curl`` in your installation.

 Install the latest stable release of Ruby.
 ```